Media Monitoring: The Ultimate Guide

 A coverage over time chart from the Agility media monitoring dashboard

-For a PR pro, that time just so happens to come at the end of every campaign, if not more frequently.
+In the life of the PR pro, that day just so happens to come at the end of every campaign, if not more frequently.

 Media monitoring lets you know if your efforts are turning into results.
-Only by tracking your coverage will you know if you’re even getting any.
-Only by monitoring the media will you know if you’re earning it.
+Only by tracking your coverage will you know if you’re getting coverage; only by monitoring the media will you know if you’re earning it.

-Evaluating your efforts is crucial in any role, but PR and comms pros are nothing if not competitive and ambitious.
-We know you’d rather be learning and evolving than falling behind.
+Evaluating your efforts is crucial in any role, but PR and comms pros are nothing if not competitive and ambitious – we know you’d rather be learning and evolving than falling behind in any way.

 5. Identifying journalists and influencers for outreach